 So, how long should my press release be?

-A good press release is one A4 page long, an average of 300-500 words long.
-You should be aiming for 3-4 short paragraphs.
+A good press release is one A4 page long, an average of 300-500 words.
+Aim for 3-4 short paragraphs.
 Each paragraph should only be 3-4 sentences long.
 In the same way, your sentences should be 20-25 words long.

 Now let’s talk about the elements of your press release.
 Addressing each element separately will help us achieve the best press release length.